-There’s no doubt the world is desperately in need of an HIV vaccine.
-Seattle Vaccine Trials Unit (VTU) is leading the fight against HIV/AIDS.
-We pursue innovative prevention strategies against HIV and even the common cold.
+There’s no doubt the world is desperately in need of vaccines.
+Seattle Vaccine Trials Unit (VTU) is leading the fight against major diseases of today such as COVID-19 and HIV/AIDS.
+We pursue innovative research strategies to promote heathier protected communities.

-You can make an impact by joining one of our paid research studies.
+You can make an impact by joining one of our research studies for COVID-19 or HIV.

-We need volunteers to help move science toward a preventive vaccine.
-Sign up now to see if you can help with one of our paid studies.
+We need volunteers to help move science toward more discoveries.
+Sign up now to see if you can help with one of our studies.

 We are enrolling COVID-negative first responders as well as anyone who is confirmed COVID-positive.
 Our COVID studies will help us gain an understanding of how the immune system works in response to COVID.
 This knowledge will enable us to find better ways to prevent COVID and develop a vaccine or treatment.

 At this time all our COVID studies are observational, no medication or vaccines are given.
 Learn more about our current study the Seattle COVID-Cohort Study.

 We are enrolling healthy, HIV-negative volunteers for HIV vaccine studies that are being coordinated by networks such as the HIV Vaccine Trials Network and the International AIDS Vaccine Initiative.
 The products used in all our studies are NOT produced from live HIV or from HIV-infected human cells.
 These study vaccines cannot cause HIV infection.

 Additionally, we have a number of observational HIV studies to help us learn more about the immune system in people who have HIV but are able to naturally control the virus.
 There are no medications or vaccines given in our observational studies.

 Our work would not be possible without a dedicated community of collaborating organizations, donors and volunteers.